Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 If the joystick y axis is pulled to the top reading 4095, x axis also reads 4095??
 Should be ~2650.
 SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can not read up to 5V.

 If the joystick x axis is pulled to the right reading 4095, y axis also reads 4095??
 Should be ~2650.SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can not read up to 5V.

+GPIO 13 on the esp32 is JTAG configured.
+It needs a reset to function as a normal GPIO.
+Configuring as output and setting logical HIGH will give a reading of ~2.84Volts with multimeter if not reset.
+No wonder the LCD didnt work.
+Took atleast 10hours to find out and 1 esp32 wasted by shorting it with the multimeter :-( .

 Learnings:
 Clock frequenzy on the SPI communication needs to be set to the same value for both the Atmega328p and ESP32.